Kev0264/django-test/README.md

 ### **Availability Management**

+(Coming Soon)

 ![Availability Management](screenshots/availability.png)

 ---

 ## **Future Enhancements**

+- Update availability so it isn't a free form text box
+- Update interests to be its own model instead of a CSV
 - Add **real-time notifications** for group updates.
 - Implement **email notifications** for group invitations and reminders.
 - Integrate with a **calendar API** (e.g., Google Calendar) to sync meeting times.